srijkh/Codeplayer/README.md

 # Codeplayer
-an online codeplayer used to reun HTML, CSS and Javascript Code
+an online codeplayer used to run HTML, CSS and Javascript Code